Background in law

 Sufficient command of English

-Note that one in three participants does not pass the first exam, so choosing this course is risky if your university requires you to pass every single course you attend.
+We generally see that one in three participants does not pass the first exam, so choosing this course is risky if your university requires you to pass every single course you attend.
 Also take into account the date of the resit exam when you make travel arrangements.

 Criminalistics, the exact science part of the forensic sciences, focuses on examinations in criminal cases, the interpretation of the observations and the role of the forensic expert and his reporting in criminal law.
 Forensic science originated around the turn of the twentieth century and has long been the exclusive domain of the police.
 The methodological foundations of criminalistics have long been very weak, but in recent years they have developed to a great extent.
 In order to evaluate the evidence generated by forensic analyses, an understanding of its fundamentals is key.
 Important questions that come up during the course: What can criminalistics contribute in criminal justice proceedings?
 How should one communicate forensic evidence to professionals in the criminal justice system (investigators, prosecutors, judges, etc.)?
 How can forensic analyses be criticized from a scientific standpoint?
 These questions are discussed on the basis of concrete cases.
 In addition, some of the course is devoted to media attention and public interest in forensic science.
 For example, the widespread misunderstanding about what is possible in forensic science is considered, as well as the resulting disappointment when the practice proves to be more complicated than the fiction of television shows like CSI.